Geology of Ethiopia

 The geology of Ethiopia includes rocks of the Neoproterozoic East African Orogeny, Jurassic marine sediments and Quaternary rift-related volcanism.
 Events that greatly shaped Ethiopian geology is the assembly and break-up of Gondwana and the present-day rifting of Africa.

+Overview

 Rocks formed by the East African Orogeny 880 to 550 million years ago make up the oldest geological units in Ethiopia.
 The orogeny caused the closure of the ancient Mozambique Ocean.
 Rocks of Ethiopia formed concurrently with the Mozambique Belt and the Arabian-Nubian Shield forming a large north-south (present-day coordinates) mountain chain called the Transgondwanan Supermountain.
 Erosion of this mountain may have played a role in triggering the Cambrian explosion.
 Erosion of the orogen and mountain was such that by the early Paleozoic a planation surface extended across Ethiopia.
 Sedimentary rocks of Ordovician age cover this surface making it largely an unconformity.
 At parts the unconformity of the Precambrian basement has glacial striations, rôche moutonnées and chatter marks formed likely during the Karoo Ice Age.
 The Paleozoic sedimentary cover above the unconformity is of fluvial and glacial origin (Enticho Sandstone, Edaga Arbi Glacials).